WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 * Now, consider webpages where, depending on what you click, the actual content of the page dynamically changes — the page itself never reloads.

-* Websites that serve up only one page and change the content of the page dynamically without reloading it are called single-page applications.
+* Websites that serve up only one page and change its content dynamically without reloading it are called single-page applications.

 </aside>